ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 ### Applying Partial State

-When applying column state, in cases where some state attributes or columns are missing from the Column State, the following rules apply:
+When applying a column state, in cases where some state attributes or columns are missing from the Column State, the following rules apply:

 - If a Column State is missing attributes, or attributes are provided as `undefined`, then those missing / undefined